AlaEddinePHD/CameraClustering/README.md

 	- For the "***Remove***" function : choose the corresponding camera identifier.
 Click on the save then refresh button.
 - Once you have finished drawing the network, click the (*Save Cameras*) button to save the coordinates of the cameras installed in a text file named "*Cameras_list.txt*".
 - To group the cameras, click first on the button (*Trace the Fov*) to find the intersection polygons between camera fields of view (overlaps).
 The results of this function are the overlapping surface matrix which it saves in a temporal file named "*Surface Matrix.txt*".

 > NB 01: Refresh the project to see the file "*Surface Matrix.txt*".

 > NB 02: be careful to delete the file "*Surface Matrix.txt*" because it is necessary for the clustring function.

 -  After this step, click on the Clustering button to see the clustering result

 > NB 03: The cameras of the same colors mean that are cameras of the same cluster.
--  After this step, click on the Clustering button to see the clustering result.

 - In the project there is a scenario that contains a set of cameras randomly positioned.
 To test this scenario click on the button (Open cameras) and he will display the network for you.